Related halts payments to Hudson Yards EB-5 investors

 The announcement illuminates deeper risks in the EB-5 program, which offers green cards to investors who put a certain amount of money into job-creating businesses in the U.S.

 Referred to as the “crack cocaine of real estate finance,” the EB-5 program has poured billions of dollars into big developments.
-But in recent years, it has come under scrutiny for fraud, and some Chinese investors — the program’s biggest participants — have tried to get their investments back thanks to up to 15-year wait times for visas.
+But in recent years, it has come under scrutiny for fraud, and some Chinese investors — the program’s biggest participants — have tried to get their investments back thanks to up to 15-year wait times for green cards.
 Now, investors are vulnerable to fallout from the economic downturn.

-“We deal with about 80 different projects right now and we are seeing, across the board — people suffering, projects suffering,” said New York–based lawyer Mona Shah, who specializes in EB-5 but is not involved with the Hudson Yards investors.
+“We deal with about 80 different projects right now and we are seeing, across the board, people suffering, projects suffering,” said New York–based lawyer Mona Shah, who specializes in EB-5 but is not involved with the Hudson Yards investors.
 “Anything real-estate related is having a problem.”

 Related has been an avid proponent of the program for years, and even spent some $1.4 million in 2017 to lobby Congress against abolishing it.